 Even though color matching can be challenging, the combination of high-quality production with our ability to offer some of the best color matching services has given SpeedPro the distinction of being a G7 Master Qualified large-format printer that ensures color accuracy.
-We utilize the best equipment available to get your project within 95-100% of desired color accuracy: color management software, densitometers, and spectrophotometers are just a few tools our engineers employ to get you one of the best results in the large format printing market.
+We utilize the best equipment available to get your project to within 95-100% of desired color accuracy: color management software, densitometers and spectrophotometers are just a few tools our engineers employ to get you one of the best results in the large format printing market.

 You want your business or event to look good, but how can you stand out in a crowded market and make a lasting impression?
 Big.
 Bold.
 Graphics.
 SpeedPro East Bay is your go-to large-format printing and sign company.
 We have the industry expertise and team of professionals ready to create custom, unique signs and displays.
 Whether you need new vehicle wraps, outdoor signage or a unique wall mural, we’re here for you.

 You see, we’re not just printers.
 We’re your partners in creating eye-catching displays and signs to help you meet your goals.
 We understand you don’t just want car wraps or directional signage.
 You want to draw in more customers, create buzz or help potential customers find you.